Satsails/Satsails/README.md

 Satsails is a self-custodial Bitcoin and Liquid Network which offers non-custodial atomic swaps across Bitcoin, Lightning and Liquid.
 The philosophy of Satsails is to become a platform for everything and anything Bitcoin.
 Many more features are coming soon!

-We are committed to being open source and transparent.
-We are also committed to being a non-custodial service.
-Everything that we will build will be held and operated by you.
+We are committed to being open source and transparent and a a non-custodial service.

+**Everything that we will build will be held and operated by you.
+We will either use on device technology or connect you to partner companies.
+Nothing will be ever stored by us**

 ## Core Dependencies